-Hoyt Model is somewhat similar to Burgess Model and is often considered as its improved version.
-Hoyt argued that cities do not develop in form of simple rings, instead they have “sectors”.
-Homer Hoyt in 1939 suggested that few activities grow in form of sectors which radiates out along the main travel links.
-Activities in a sector are considered to be same throughout the sector because of the purpose/function it serves.
+Hoyt Model is somewhat similar to Burgess Model and is often considered as its improvised version.
+Hoyt argued that cities do not develop in the form of simple rings, instead they have “sectors.”
+Homer Hoyt in 1939 suggested that few activities grow in the form of sectors which radiates out along the main travel links.
+Activities in a sector are considered to be the same throughout the sector because of the purpose/function it serves.
 Land use within each sector would remain the same because like attracts like.
 The high-class sector would stay high-class because it would be the most sought after area to live, so only the rich could afford to live there.
-The industrial sector would remain industrial as the area would have a common advantage of a railway line or river.
-These sector can be housing, industrial activities etc. These sectors grow along railway lines, highways or rivers.
+The industrial sector would remain industrial as the area would have a typical advantage of a railway line or river.
+These sectors can be housing, industrial activities, etc. These sectors grow along railway lines, highways or rivers.

 Components of Hoyt Model

-Industry – Industries are represented in form of a sector radiating out from the center.
+Industry – Industries are represented in the form of a sector radiating out from the center.
 These forms sector because of the presence of a transport linkage along which the activities grew.
-Presence of railway line, river or road would attract similar activity and thus a continuous corridor or “sector” will develop.
+Presence of railway line, river or road would attract similar activity, and thus a continuous corridor or “sector” will develop.

-Apart from the industries this area also serves as residential area for lower class workers.
+Apart from the industries this area also serves as a residential area for lower class workers.
 Living conditions are bad because of proximity to industries.

 High Class residential

-Significance of Hoyt Model
+The significance of Hoyt Model

-- Ecological factors + economic rent concept to explain the land use pattern
+- Ecological factors + economic rent concept to explain the land use pattern.

-- Stress on the role of transport routes in affecting the spatial arrangement of the city
+- Stress on the role of transport routes in affecting the spatial arrangement of the city.

-- Both the distance and direction of growth from the city center are considered
+- Both the distance and direction of growth from the city center are considered.

 Limitations of Sector Model

-- No reference to out of town development
+- No reference to out of town development.

 Features of sector model

-- Presence of low income groups near industries supports Hoyt Model
+- Presence of low-income groups near industries supports Hoyt Model.

 - The Hoyt model realized that transportation (in particular) and access to resources caused a disruption of the Burgess model.

-- This model applies well to Chicago
+- This model applies well to Chicago.